The See of Things

 Chapter 1- Through the Wall of Clouds

-The girl hugged her knees to her chest to ward off the wind, but the old woman ignored the girl’s shivers, and in turn, the girl ignored her stomach to watch the old woman work.
 On the ground next to the old woman lay a broken sand dollar, string from a kite, and a rusty hinge.
-But none triggered a reaction in the old woman to cause the girl to bite her lip with anticipation.
+None triggered a reaction in the old woman to cause the girl to bite her lip in anticipation.
+The old woman had never told what she sought.
 So the girl continued to watch.
-The old woman continued to rake.
-The wind continued to nip, and the sun continued to set.
-Each to a habit, each to a task and nothing more.
+The old woman continued to dig.
+The Wind continued to nip, and the sun to set.

 Finding nothing of value, the old woman shuffled forward.
 Her head kept pace, eyes rolling over swollen fish and charred firewood, over footprints and dog prints, and air holes popping up along the untouched sand.
 Hermit crabs burrowed beneath.